 If the district is shared by more than one county, the deposit amount posted on the Registrar of Voters' website is only for the Orange County portion of the district.
-If the candidate wishes to have his/her Candidate' Statement printed in another county's Sample Ballot Pamphlet, he/she must also file his/her statement and pay the deposit in that county's elections office.
+If the candidate wishes to have his/her Candidate' Statement printed in another county's Voter Information Guide, he/she must also file his/her statement and pay the deposit in that county's elections office.
+It is possible that the deposit amount may not be the same as Orange County's.

-NOTE: Candidate's Statement of Qualifications cost estimates are calculated using the following assumptions: Two candidates per contest, two 200 word statements per contest, a 24-page Sample Ballot Pamphlet, and a 20% increase in the Sample Ballot Pamphlet order based on registered voter counts from May 9, 2012.
+NOTE: Candidates' Statements cost estimates are calculated using the following assumptions: Two candidates per contest, two 200 word statements per contest, a 24-page Voter Information Guide, and a 10% increase in the Voter Information Guide order based on registered voter counts from June 11, 2018.
 Since the actual costs are based on the actual number of candidates and length of statements, the above amounts are only an estimate.
 If more candidates prepare statements for the same office, the actual cost per candidate will be less than the deposit amount.
 If only one candidate prepares a statement for an office, the actual cost of the statement will be significantly higher.

-The actual cost of the statement may also be higher due to increases in sample ballot production costs and printing and the translation into four required languages countywide, as required by federal law.
+The actual cost of the statement may also be higher due to increases in voter information guide production costs and printing and the translation into four required languages countywide, as required by federal law.
+There are two additional required languages for specific, targeted precincts as required by federal law that may affect some cities.
 Although the Registrar of Voters attempts to make the closest possible estimates, there are often either increases or decreases in costs for a particular contest.
-Bills, if any, or refunds will be made within thirty (30) days of the election.
+Bills, if any, or refunds will be made within thirty (30) days of the election. § 13307(d)

-If a candidate's contest does not appear on the ballot (due to being a contest whose candidates may be appointed-in-lieu of election if the number of candidates nominated does not exceed the number of candidates to be elected from that district), his/her Candidate's Statement payment will be refunded.
+If a candidate's contest does not appear on the ballot (due to being a contest whose candidates may be appointed-in-lieu of election if the number of candidates nominated does not exceed the number of candidates to be elected from that district), his/her Candidate's Statement payment will be automatically refunded without a request by the candidate to have his/her statement withdrawn.

-A candidate may withdraw his/her Candidate's Statement by signing and submitting a cancellation notice to the Registrar of Voters no later than 5:00 p.m. on August 13, 2012, the next working day after the close of the nomination period.
+A candidate may withdraw his/her Candidate's Statement by signing and submitting a cancellation notice located at the bottom of the Deposit Agreement or in writing to the Registrar of Voters no later than 5:00 p.m. on August 13, 2018, the next working day after the close of the nomination period.